bioexcel/2020-10-cp2k_qmmm_intro/session_4/Session4_exercise.md

 ## Section 4: Diels-Alder reaction in protein

+This final session aims to provide a series of exercises for course attendees in which they will follow the steps set out in the third session to run a QM/MM simulation of a Diels-Alder reaction within a protein.
+Note that, because of the size of the system, it is not feasible to run this "live".

 The protocol used here is very similar to the protocol described for the QM/MM system in solution.
 The steps are the in order to set up a QM/MM system:

 - Modifications of the Lennard-Jones parameters,
 - Fix the atomic coordinates format obtained form the equilibration step.